neondatabase/website/content/docs/connect/connection-latency.md

 ![Connection warmup Auto-suspend and Autoscaling configuration](/docs/connect/cold_start_compute_config.png)

-For information about what an "always-on" minimum compute size might cost per month, please refer to our [Billing](/docs/introduction/billing) documentation or the [pricing calculator](https://neon.tech/pricing#calc) on our [Pricing](https://neon.tech/pricing) page.
+To determine what an "always-on" compute would cost per month, please refer to our [Billing](/docs/introduction/billing) documentation or the [pricing calculator](https://neon.tech/pricing#calc) on our [Pricing](https://neon.tech/pricing) page.

 For Autoscaling configuration instructions, see [Compute size and Autoscaling configuration](https://neon.tech/docs/manage/endpoints#compute-size-and-autoscaling-configuration).